calmsacibis995/ayacc/README.md

 ## Translation status

 ayacc will soon support additional languages other than English.
-Right now is in preliminary status.
+Right now it is in preliminary status.